omerkara/omer-kara-personal/content/research/05-cryptocurrency-structural-break/index.markdown

 ---
-# Configure Price Dynamics and Structural Breaks in Speculative Markets: A Case Study of Cryptocurrency Page.
+# Configure "Price Dynamics and Structural Breaks in Speculative Markets: A Case Study of Cryptocurrency" Page.

 ## Info.
 title: "Cryptocurrency - Structural Break"